Getting financial planning clients is the number one challenge for many advisers.

 And Dundee says, “That’s incredible.
 Imagine seven million people all wanting to live together.
 Yeah, New York must be the friendliest place on Earth.”

-The next question I asked was, “So, why do you find it difficult to find clients with so many people on your doorstep?”
+The next question I asked was, “Why do you find it difficult to get clients with so many people on your doorstep?”

 The universe is on your side

-There are still many unanswered questions but what we are beginning to understand is that instead of the universe just consisting of separate objects (including us), it is one giant interconnected field.
+Science is beginning to understand is that instead of the universe consisting of separate objects, it is one giant interconnected field (a great read on this is, ‘The Field’ by Lynne McTaggart).

-Gregg Braden, in his book ‘The Divine Matrix’ explores this deeply and writes:
+In his book ‘The Divine Matrix’ Gregg Braden explores this deeply and writes:

 “Our connectedness gives us the power to stack the deck in our favour when it comes to the way our lives turn out.
 In everything from searching for romance and healing our loved ones to the fulfilment of our deepest aspirations, we are an integral part of all we experience each day.”

 The ego creates the illusion of separation.
-It turns our attention inwards, creating feelings of insecurity, and makes it all about our own perceived needs.
+It turns our attention inwards, creating feelings of insecurity.

 This is not a useful energy to operate from.

-It makes anything we do feel like walking through thick, cloying mud because we are lost in our thinking rather than fully available to what is right in front of us.
+It makes anything we do feel like walking through thick, cloying mud.
+So, instead clearly seeing opportunity and acting upon it, we get lost in our thinking.

-Mastering the process of getting clients is, first and foremost, a process of waking up.
+Mastering the process of getting clients is, first and foremost, about being, not doing (click here for 10 book recommendations about being).

-You wake up to the fact that all those obstacles (such as it is difficult to find new clients) were just thoughts that you thought were real.
-As soon as we stop believing them they have no power whatsoever.
+Through greater understanding, you begin to see that obstacles, like the false belief “it is difficult to find new clients” were just thoughts that seemed real.
+As soon as you stop believing them they have no power over you whatsoever.